 4. DATA WING

-Though DATA WING is about the racing, the game does have a story that spans over two hours with about 40 levels to get through.
-It’s a fun story-driven, competitive racing game that gets your blood pumping.
+Though DATA WING is about the racing, it does have a story spanning two hours with 40 levels to complete.
+Ultimately, this is a fun story-driven, competitive racing game that gets your blood pumping.

-If you’re seeking an educational game for your little ones, or maybe just want learn something new yourself, then OHM—A Virtual Science Centre is a nice way to do so.
+If you’re seeking an educational game for kids, or maybe just want to learn something new yourself, then OHM—A Virtual Science Centre is a good option.

-OHM features a gorgeous, low-poly design reminiscent of other popular stylized games.
+OHM features a gorgeous, low-poly design, making it one of the best-looking mobile games around.
 The graphics are beautiful and pull you into the fascinating world of energy and electricity.

 In OHM, you’ll learn about what energy is and how it works.
 This includes how energy becomes electricity from an atomic level, working its way up to bigger objects, like transportation.
-There are several different chapters featuring different topics.
-Each puzzle in the chapter explains how energy and electricity work in a fun and interactive way.
+The comprises several puzzle-based chapters, featuring different topics that are explained in a fun and interactive way.

-OHM looks great and while it’s educational, it’s done in a fun and entertaining way.
-After all, who said you can’t have some fun and learn something at the same time?
+After all, who said you can’t have fun and learn something at the same time?

 Love Geometry Wars but don’t feel like paying a premium?
 PewPew lets you experience multidirectional shoot-em-up action at no cost.

 Pandemonium includes enemies that explode or spin maniacally upon death, causing chaos for you.
-Dodge This has you collecting boxes while avoiding enemies.
+Dodge This challenges you to collect boxes while avoiding enemies.
 Assault is like classic Geometry Wars, where you fight waves of enemies.

 Chromatic Conflict involves killing only enemies that match your ship’s current color, which gets a bit tricky and requires observation and patience.
-And Asteroids, well, is like the classic Asteroids game that you’ve probably played many times before.
+Finally, Asteroids is like the classic game of the same name that you’ve probably played before.

-As if these game modes aren’t enough, PewPew also has plenty of playable ships to unlock and leaderboards to climb.
+As if these game modes aren’t enough, PewPew also has playable ships to unlock and leaderboards to climb.
 It’s amazing how this game is free with no strings attached.

-When you want something that’s completely free but also totally unique, you must check out Underhand by Spoopy Squad.
-There’s nothing else like it.
+Want something that’s completely free but also totally unique?
+Then check out Underhand by Spoopy Squad—there’s nothing else like it.

-We recommend you carefully go through the tutorial in the beginning, because otherwise you’ll likely end up lost.
-Once you start playing though, it’s hard to stop.
+We recommend you carefully go through the tutorial in the beginning, because otherwise you’ll likely end up getting lost.
+However, once you start playing, it’s hard to stop.

 8. Wicked Lair